Vale of Rheidol Railway: Nationalisation

 The Great Western Railway became part of the Western Region of British Railways on 1 January 1948 and the line continued to operate a tourist service.
 In the 1950s local managers ensured that the Vale of Rheidol line remained well looked after.
 The coaches carried British Rail's express livery.
 The locomotives acquired names in 1956 and fully lined express livery for the following season.

 In the 1960s, the ex-Cambrian network of Western Region was transferred to the London Midland Region.
 A question mark hung over the VoR's future for some time, until the Minister for Transport, Barbara Castle, confirmed that it would remain open and in British Rail's hands.
 In 1968, the line was rerouted in Aberystwyth to run into the former standard gauge Carmarthen line platforms of the main station, which had been abandoned in 1964.
 This meant that the route of the line no longer dog-legged and did not have to cross Park Avenue by a level crossing.
 The former standard gauge locomotive shed was also refurbished and adapted into use for the VoR.
 The former station site is now occupied by a supermarket and the former route was sold for redevelopment.

-In the late 1960s the line's locomotives and rolling stock were (somewhat controversially) painted into British Rail's corporate blue livery with the famous 'coming or going' logo emblazoned on loco and coach sides.
+In the late 1960s the line's locomotives and rolling stock were painted into British Rail's corporate blue livery with the British Rail Double Arrow logo emblazoned on loco and coach sides.
 This was gradually improved in the 1970s with lining and other embellishments, until in the 1980s a return to historical liveries was countenanced.
-This, together with occasional visits by Mountaineer of the Ffestiniog Railway and special trains such as Santa specials and even simulated Wild-West style Indian attacks, helped to keep the line's attraction fresh to the public, despite declining investment which resulted in insufficient maintenance – which culminated in a spectacular (though injury-free) derailment near Aberffrwd in 1986.
+This, together with occasional visits by Mountaineer of the Ffestiniog Railway and special trains such as Santa specials and even simulated Wild-West style Indian attacks, helped to keep the line's attraction fresh to the public, despite declining investment which resulted in insufficient maintenance – which culminated in a derailment near Aberffrwd in 1986.

 Under TOPS the steam locomotives were given the designation Class 98.